UK Meds is now selling lateral flow tests! Easy to use and results in just 15 minutes. Next day delivery available! Buy now

 How do I buy Competact online?

 You can safely buy Competact online at UK Meds.
-You will need first to have an online consultation with a medical doctor before your order will be supplied.
+You will first need to have an online consultation with a pharmacist independent prescriber before your order will be supplied.
 The online consultation will ensure that Competact is the right medication for your medical condition.